|Too Good To Miss - The Word Robot Invented 100 Years Ago|

 We are now very familiar with robots - machines that posses artificial intelligence and perform tasks that humans find arduous or simply unattractive.
 What you might not know is that word robot comes from the Czech for "forced labour".

-It was first used to mean an artificial humanoid in the stage play R.U.R. written in 1920 by Karel Čapek, which premiered on January 25, 1921.
+It was first used to mean an artificial humanoid in the stage play R.U.R. written in 1920 by by the Czech author Karel Čapek, which premiered on January 2, 1921.
 The acronym stands for Rossumovi Univerzální Roboti and translates to English as Rossum's Universal Robots.

 The robots in R.U.R are not mechanical devices.
 Instead they are artificial biological organisms that resemble humans and can be mistaken for them.
 In the recent TV series Humans such creatures were referred to as "synths"; in Battlestar Galactica they were "Cylons" and in Blade Runner they were "replicants".
 Thanks to genetic engineering the later generations of artificial humanoids were "born" or "grown" whereas Capek's "robots" were assembled a biological kit of parts.